 What it’s good for: Avoiding missing important meetings and events.
 If Woody Allen is to be believed at all, 80% of success is showing up.

 The result: We’ve all lost our phone before.
-With this recipe you get a call when you send an email to the specified address, helping you hear where it is.
+With this Applet you get a call when you send an email to the specified address, helping you hear where it is.

-The result: Your account sends a tweet every day with whatever content you choose.
+The result: Your account sends a tweet every day at a time you choose.

-What it’s good for: Saying hi to everyone in the morning or just before winding down for the day.
-I’ve had this on for a while and people just love it, you get mentions and good wishes with no extra effort.
+What it’s good for: Say hi to everyone in the morning or just before winding down for the day.
+It lets you post a quick tweet with no extra effort.

 The result: With the demise of Google Reader, Feedly has positioned itself as one of the most popular RSS readers in existence.
 You’ll get a random article from Wikipedia delivered to your Feedly feed each day.

-What it’s good for: Increasing your knowledge daily.
-Coming up with random facts and impressing friends is also a nice perk.
+What it’s good for: Increase your knowledge daily.
+Come up with random facts and impress friends as a nice side perk.

-What it’s good for: Knowing exactly where you have been and at what time.
-If you leave this one on for a while and check it back, it almost feels like time traveling.
-It’s great for nostalgia value, and remembering places.
+What it’s good for: Knowe exactly where you have been and at what time.
+If you leave this one on for a while and check it back, it almost feels like time travel.
+It’s great for nostalgia and to remember places.

 The result: You get an email whenever IFTTT has an announcement.

-What it’s good for: Keeping up with one of the most easy-to-use, yet cutting edge Internet tools of the modern world.
+What it’s good for: Keep up with one of the most easy-to-use, yet cutting-edge Internet tools of the modern world.
 I highly recommend you do this.

-3.2 The Top 5 Recipes For Saving Money
+3.2 The Top 5 Applets for Saving Money

 The result: You get an email whenever Amazon adds an album to their free MP3 list.

-What it’s good for: Getting new music legally and for free!
+What it’s good for: Get new music legally and for free!

-The result: You get an email notification whenever there’s a new posting in Craigslist for a search term that you specify.
+The result: You get an email notification whenever there’s a new posting on Craigslist for a search term that you specify.

 The result: You get an email when Amazon adds a new book to their top 100 free eBooks list.

-What it’s good for: Reading is the best.
+What it’s good for: Reading for knowledge is the best.
 Reading something for free, legally, is even better.

-What it’s good for: Avoid having the landlord on your case yet again with this recipe.
-This is also good for avoiding penalties due to late payment.
+What it’s good for: Avoid having the landlord on your case yet again with this Applet.
+This is also good for avoiding penalties due to late payments.